What Chemicals Make up Crackle Glaze?

 • This can also improve the crack lines as well

-The cool thing about these chemicals is that if you do decide to use them in different Frit mixtures, you actually get different results, and you’ll get some interesting results.
+The cool thing about these chemicals is that if you do decide to use them in different Frit mixtures, you get different results, and you’ll get some interesting results.

 Some of the cool changes include the following: